Risk Advisory Solutions

 A reporting process should be in place to solicit input on potential fraud, and a coordinated approach to investigation and corrective action should be used to help ensure potential fraud is addressed appropriately and timely.

 We will perform an assessment of your organization’s fraud management program against a recognized fraud management standard or framework.
 Procedures focused on the inquiry of management and review of internal policies related to fraud risk governance.
 Audit procedures will not be conducted to detect fraud or to validate the assertions of management.

 The objective of this work will be to determine whether the current policies, procedures, accountabilities and standards for fraud risk management as an internal control constituted an effectively designed program as measured against a recognized standard.

 Through various tools (RPA, SQL, Galvanize), PRA completes a series of assessments of data to help cleanse as well increase accuracy and completeness.
-Our tool sets also allow identification of outliers and other trends make may signal systemic issues.
+Our toolsets also allow the identification of outliers and other trends make may signal systemic issues.
 We continually develop this area and have many offerings that evolve on a weekly or monthly basis.